CPAN-Security/security.metacpan.org/docs/glossary.md

 ### CycloneDX ✍️

 > 1. An OWASP managed software bill of materials specification designed to be lightweight and security-focused.
+(SCVS 2020)
 >
 > (Ref: [SCVS 2020](#references-and-terms), CPANSec 2024)